article

 Components of an advanced persistent threat

-An advanced persistent threat is differentiated by is its three distinct components.
+An advanced persistent threat is differentiated by its three distinct components.
 Other threats may have one or two of these, but all three are required to qualify as an advanced persistent threat.

 Advanced